sophos/factory-cli/README.md

 Currently, we provide official binaries for Linux, Windows and macOS.
 Get the latest version from [this page](https://github.com/refactr/refactr-cli/releases/latest), and download the archive file for your operating system/architecture.
-Unpack the archive, and put the binary somewhere in your `$PATH` (on UNIX-y systems, e.g. `/usr/local/bin`).
+Unpack the archive, and put the binary somewhere in your `$PATH` (e.g. on UNIX-y systems `/usr/local/bin`).
-Make sure it has execution permission turned on.
+Make sure it has execution permission granted.

 ### npm